 July 14, 2016

-Categories: Common Pests, Cottage Services, Country Services, Urban Services, Earwigs, Infestations
+Categories: Common Pests, Cottage Services, Country Services, Residential and Urban Services, Earwigs, Infestations

 Earwigs are rarely a welcome sight, with their long, thin brown bodies and angular pincers.
 In ancient folklore, tales were told of earwigs who would crawl into ear canals and lay eggs in the person’s brain, eventually driving them to madness.
 Of course, there is no truth to these tales, though earwigs, like moths, beetles, cockroaches, ants and flies may wander into our ear canals by accident.